Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Venture capital Early-stage financing for start-ups and young companies with high growth potential.

-Leveraged buyout (LBO) The acquisition of a company with a high proportion of debt.
+Leveraged Buyout (LBO) Acquisition of a company with a high proportion of debt.

 Initial Public Offering (IPO) The initial public offering of a company, a form of exit for private equity firms.

-Management buyout (MBO) Purchase of a company by the existing management, often supported by private equity.
+Management buyout (MBO) Purchase of a company by its existing management, often with the support of private equity.

 Distressed investments Investments in companies in financial difficulties with the aim of restructuring them.